 Slip and falls are dangerous accidents that are often preventable in Arizona.
 They are most common on dangerous premises with negligent property owners.
 After a slip and fall that injures you, speak to an attorney about your rights.
 You may have grounds to bring a premises liability claim against the property owner and receive financial compensation.
 The Peoria slip and fall attorneys at The Law Offices of John Phebus can review your case for free.
-Contact us online or call us at (623) 847-7117 for a consultation in any of our office locations.
+Contact us online or call us at (623) 847-7117 for a free consultation in any of our office locations.

 Why Choose Us?